lassefolkersen/hackaton_art/readme.md

 For work-package 1, many interesting approaches are outlined online, e.g. [this](https://github.com/robbiebarrat/art-DCGAN), [this](https://towardsdatascience.com/image-generator-drawing-cartoons-with-generative-adversarial-networks-45e814ca9b6b), [this](https://towardsdatascience.com/generative-adversarial-networks-gans-2231c5943b11),
 or [this](https://github.com/gsurma/image_generator/blob/master/ImageGeneratorDCGAN.ipynb).
 All have the capability to act as image-generators based on provided data sets.
-No doubt more are available.
-The key to create here is to figure out how to connect the generated image with genetic data.
+More are doubtlessly available.
+The key is to figure out how to connect the generated image with genetic data.
 Presumably a checksum of DNA data could suffice, such that people with a given DNA code always get a unique image.

 For work-package 2, the task involves setting up (in R/Shiny) a simple interface that can collect user-input given on each image as e.g. thumps up or thumbs down.
 With that in hand, as well as the complete set of derived DNA-calculations from impute.me, it should be possible to train the image-selector such that it can optimize the count of thumps up scores.
 If this is achieved the module will become the worlds first _precision art_ module.
 Within the scope of work-package 2, test data running is enough, leaving room...